 We will be covering some sensitive topics in this class.
 So, I will expect you to behave appropriately and be open to different opinions.
 Above all, be courteous to your classmates.
-One sign of courteousness is that you turn off your cell phone before entering class.
+One sign of courteousness is that you turn off your cell phone (turn it to vibrate or silent) before entering class.
+You must not use your cell phone during class.
 If there are repeated problems with your cell phone, I will ask you to leave the classroom for the day.
 You will take an absence that day